Karin Kallmaker: Erotic Romance

-Works in translation and other formats
+Works in translation, audiobook, and other formats

 Numerous novels have been translated for distribution in France (KTM Editions), Germany (Verlag Krug & Schadenberg), Spain (Egales) and the Czech Republic (LePress).
+Numerous titles have been professionally recorded for audiobook release by RBMedia.
 Some titles have also been acquired for hardcover editions by InsightOut Book Club, a division of the Quality Paperback Book Club.
-Most of her titles are also available in e-Book format.
-A complete listing of works in translation is available on the author's website.
+A complete listing of works in translation and audiobook format is available on the author's website.